-Located in the Academic Skills Center (on Zoom Spring 2021 semester – find link in Blackboard and on course syllabi), the Writing Center provides student with the space, technology, and atmosphere necessary to assist you in process of composition and revision.
+Located in the Academic Skills Center in Room 342, the Writing Center provides student with the space, technology, and atmosphere necessary to assist you in process of composition and revision.
 Each instructor is equipped with the knowledge and tools to help you learn the process of writing successful college-level essays.

 The writing experience is unique for every individual.
 Thus, the Mountwest Writing Center promotes the development of writing by engaging students in all aspects of the writing process through the use of individualized instructional sessions.
 These sessions allow students to acquire the strategies, techniques, and confidence necessary to engage effectively with a variety of writing topics and assignments.